 You could also get free accommodation by working for a hostel – either cleaning for a couple of hours a day, or some will offer work in reception or their kitchen or bar.

 Another great way to save money on accommodation is to take overnight buses and trains.
 I’ve utilised these in the USA, Europe (including the UK) and Asia.
-It’s better than travelling all day too (unless it’s a particularly stunning route).
+It’s better than travelling all day too, when you could be out seeing things (unless it’s a particularly stunning route!).

 8. Sign up with restaurants and travel companies

 A lot of the time, signing up to a restaurant newsletter entitles you to a voucher.
 And if you’re waiting for cheap flights to come up, sign up to airline or agent newsletters for the latest deals.
-Many companies, particularly Flight Centre, hold some fantastic flash sales.
+Many companies, particularly Flight Centre, hold some fantastic flash sales – I’ve seen Australia flights going for under £500, and New York flights for under £200!
 Same goes for tour companies if you’re eyeing up their services.

 My favourite one was when I went to buy our malaria tablets and decided not to do it straight away.
 They then emailed me a code which saved me over £30 – and they were already the cheapest I had found!